the-pad-forum/activity101112-next-fullstack-invoicing-app/README.md

    - **Search and Pagination**: Assess your ability to implement search and pagination features in a user-friendly manner.

-## Feature Definition
+## Feature Requirements

-The feature definitions below encapsulate the essential aspects of building a full-stack application using Next.js, focusing on both backend and frontend development skills.
+The feature requirements below encapsulate the essential aspects of building a full-stack application using Next.js, focusing on both backend and frontend development skills.
 Use [this resource](https://nextjs.org/learn) for your reference.

 1. **Public Home Page**: Develop a public-facing homepage that provides an overview of the dashboard application.